analog-nico/quota/README.md

 ## Change History

+- v0.0.3 (2015-09-24)
+    - Tested and improved the presets
+    - Improved overall error handling
 - v0.0.2 (2015-09-22)
     - Fixed race condition that may render the `maxWait` option ineffective
 - v0.0.1 (2015-09-21)